Alvor1991/PP5-Sports-Sole/TESTING.md

 * AC1: Given I have received my order, I receive an email invitation to review my purchased items.
 * AC2: When clicking the review link in the email, I can rate the product and write my review.
 * AC3: When viewing products, I can see verified purchase reviews from other customers to help inform my decision.

+### 26. View and Purchase Discounted Products
+* AC1: Given I am viewing a product page, I can see the original price crossed out and the discounted price clearly displayed.
+* AC2: When I click on Special Offers, I can see all products that currently have discounts applied.
+* AC3: When I add discounted items to bag, they are added at the correct reduced price.

 ## Code Validation